Doll293/terminal_commands/README.md

 The project is organized as follows:

 - `src/`: Contains the source code.
+- `src/commands`: Contains folders with source code for each type of command.
+- `src/commands/ls` : Contains source code for the command ls
 - `cmd.py`: Enter command typing mode.

 # How to contribute